The Biography of Kylie Minogue

 The Height of Popularity

 In 2008, Minogue's anniversary record "X" was released.
-Although critics spoke unflatteringly about it, the singer went on a large-scale concert tour with new songs and old hits.
-She visited more than 20 countries, and ticket sales alone brought her more than $70 million.
+Despite unflattering reviews from critics, the singer embarked on a large-scale concert tour featuring new songs and classic hits.
+She visited over 20 countries, with ticket sales alone bringing in more than $70 million.

 Roles in Cinema